 Accreditation for international media representatives

-From the beginning of 2006 international journalists in Austria will receive a cheque-card-size digitalized badge containing their personal data and a photograph in order to certify that the holder is accredited as a permanent correspondent for his or her media entity in Austria.
+International journalists in Austria receive a cheque-card-size digitalized badge containing their personal data and a photograph in order to certify that the holder is accredited as a permanent correspondent for his or her media entity in Austria.